pyvista/pyvista/doc/source/getting-started/installation.rst

 * `vtk <https://pypi.org/project/vtk/>`_ - PyVista directly inherits types from the VTK library.
 * `NumPy <https://pypi.org/project/numpy/>`_ - NumPy arrays provide a core foundation for PyVista's data array access.
+* `Matplotlib <https://matplotlib.org/>`_ - PyVista's plotting API depends on Matplotlib for colormaps and color cyclers.
 * `pillow <https://pypi.org/project/Pillow/>`_ - PIL fork used for saving screenshots.
 * `imageio <https://pypi.org/project/imageio/>`_ - This library is used for reading images and writing animations.
 * `pooch <https://pypi.org/project/pooch/>`_ - Data management for our example datasets so users can download tutorials on the fly.